-- 4.7 The Council's iTRENT payroll system was brought online from June 2011 and reports on the full range of Equalities employment data and quarterly monitoring data is produced, so that trends or exceptions can be noted and actions recommended to resolve any issues. - 4.8 Individual staff members learning and development data to individual records also.
+- 4.5 The Council's iTRENT payroll system was brought online from June 2011 and reports on the full range of Equalities employment data and quarterly monitoring data is produced, so that trends or exceptions can be noted and actions recommended to resolve any issues. - 4.6 Individual staff members learning and development data will be linked to their Equalities and Language data also.
 Future quarterly reports produced will then reflect this additional information.